littleecooper/eleanor-blog/src/blog.md

+## 10th September

+Today has been exciting because the sky 'Get into Tech' course has provided dates on when applications will go live - this is the 30th of September!
+Applications will close the 1st of November so I will have plenty of time to apply to this in between.
+I am going to work to the best of my ability in the meantime and put my upmost effort into it!
+The dates are officially in the diary.

+I am now going to spend a little bit of time going over session 2 for the MOOC sprint for Javascript.
+In this, I was learning about the prompt function and the MOOC course had inspired me to create my own little piece of code where I was aiming to make a program that will convert GBP into Yen.
+I had chosen yen because I am going to Japan next May.
+I had started this code in Javascript but unfortunately it is still not working as of yet.
+This is something that I am deciding to accompolish in the upcioming months.
+However, I had also decided to learn this piece of code in Python in which I had achieved!

+A learning curve I had wigth this currency converter is that in the JS file, it was not working because I only had a single Javascript file and it was not yet connected to a CSS or HTML file so the question wasn't popping up on another page.
+This is something I will explore next time I work on it.

+In addition, my python file of my currency converter had come up with an error.
+This is because I was trying to times an interger number with a float number (the currency exchange itself) and python was erroring with this.
+To overcome this, I put the float() function in front of the gbp variable and this fixed the piece of code.
+I then uploaded my python file onto github.
+Was a super productive session today.

 ## 5th September

 I am going to spend today catching up on my MOOC sprint as I missed session two on wednesday due to my laptop issues.
 I am hoping I will get a good chunk completed today and can then complete the quiz for week 2.
 This means I will be up-to-date with my Javascript MOOC.
 I am then going to link it onto my GitHub account.